North West College

 Contribute to our Community

 North West College is a highly active public service organization with several student and employee groups fundraising and supporting charities throughout our region.
-North West also provides career councilling and business services free of charge for all community members and tailors responsive programming to meet the changing economic needs of our communities.
-With over 100 FTE employees, North West is a major employer in our region and is committed to investing in staf rentention and satisfaction.
-In 2014-15 North West College launched the ‘Born to Read’ program through which every child born within our region received a board book and bag on behalf of the College.
-North West fosters learning both now and in the future!
+North West also provides career support free of charge for all community members and tailors responsive programming to meet the changing economic needs of our communities.
+With about 100 Full Time Equivalent employees, North West is a major employer in our region and is committed to investing in staff retention and satisfaction.
+With an overall budget of $12.9M, North West contributes approximately $49.0M to the regional GDP and sustains 383 jobs annually.

 Foster Student Success